Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Build Your Complete Acne Routine

-Combine the pore-clearing power of acids with the inflammation-fighting benefits of turmeric for clearer, more even-toned skin.
+Combine pore-clearing acids with turmeric's soothing power for clearer, more even-toned skin.

 Shop Top-Selling Collection